tstavropoulos/tstavropoulos.github.io/blargs/git_for_scientists.md

 ## [Using Git - An Example](#using-git---an-example)

 This section is to explain how the process of using Git might look, but is not by any means a proper tutorial on its usage.
-For convenience and reference, proper git commands will be highlighted.
+For convenience and reference, proper Git commands will be highlighted.

-To start with, an existing project directory is `init`ialized with Git, optionally a relevant `.gitignore` file is created, all the "modified" files (literally everything in this case) are `add`ed, and then the changes are `commit`ed.
+To start with, an existing project directory is `init`ialized with Git, optionally a relevant `.gitignore` file is created, all the "modified" files (literally everything, in this case) are `add`ed, and then the changes are `commit`ed.

 More changes are made to the project files.
 When complete, they are `add`ed to form the list of pending changes and those changes are `commit`ed.